ghc-proposals/ghc-proposals/proposals/0000-template.md

 like "should" or "could".
 Strive for a complete definition.
 Your specification may include,

-* grammar and semantics of any new syntactic constructs
+* BNF grammar and semantics of any new syntactic constructs
 * the types and semantics of any new library interfaces
 * how the proposed change interacts with existing language or compiler features, in case that is otherwise ambiguous